 How do your favorite appliances and products get from the drawing board to your home?
 We’ll take you on a tour of the lab to show you how!

 Do you ever wonder how new Kenmore, Craftsman and DieHard products come to life?
-We got a behind-the-scenes look at the KCD Product Development Laboratory at the Sears Holdings headquarters in Hoffman Estates, Illinois to learn how some of the industry’s most award-winning products make it from development to home installation.
+We got a behind-the-scenes look at the KCD Product Development Laboratory at their headquarters in Hoffman Estates, Illinois to learn how some of the industry’s most award-winning products make it from development to home installation.

 The lab, which dates back to 1911, is a hub of innovation, where engineers and designers like Mike Saubert, group industrial design manager for Kenmore small appliances, design and develop smart new products.
 One of his favorite tools in the lab is the 3-D printer, which prints prototype parts, like knobs and handles, to test ergonomics and fit for new products.
 “We can modify and tweak as necessary and ‘grow’ a new one overnight,” Saubert says.

 Testing, Testing, 1, 2, 3

 Once new products are created, they’re put to the test and compared to other top brands to make sure they’re ready to hit homes.
 “We do enough testing in our labs to be smart about our products,” says Tom DeSalvo, division vice president with Kenmore Product Development.

 What does all this mean for you?
 Sears is making it easier to find the best, most reliable appliances for your lifestyle.
 For example, all dishwashers are tested by a third party and given a consistent decibel rating.
 So rather than having to choose between a meaningless “whisper quiet” or “library quiet” label, you’ll know exactly what you’re getting.